 - The location where the memory for variables will be allocated at run time

 - The kinds of operations that are permitted

 Data Types in Decisions

 In Decisions, every variable (and every process that evaluates to a value) has a data type.
-Each step in the Flow Designer specifies a type for its input and output values.
-By default, Decisions defines a set of built-in alphanumeric types as well as more complex types that represent a wide variety of logical constructs.
-Decisions also lets you create custom data types, or "user-defined types."
-A typical flow will use some native types as well as one or more user-defined types.
+Each step in the Flow Designer specifies a type for the input and output values.
+By default, Decisions defines a set of built-in alphanumeric types as well as composite types that represent a wide variety of logical constructs.
+Decisions also has the ability to create custom data types, or "user-defined types", with a Data Structure Designer in the platform.
+A typical Flow may use some built-in types as well as one or more user-defined types.

 When working with data in the Flow Designer, always consider the data type.
-For example, the figure below shows a String data type being used in a basic math function.
-Since String data types can contain letters or other non-numerical characters, the mapping editor shows an error.
-(Even if the value of the String data type is numerical it would still not work; the math function requires a numerical data type like Int32 or Decimal.)
+For example, a String (text) data type would not work for a math function, as this function would expect an integer value.
+Since String data types can contain letters or other non-numerical characters, the mapping editor would return an exception.
+Even if the value of the String data type is numerical it would still not work; the math function requires a numerical data type like Int32 or Decimal.